 Let’s take a look at the absolute must-see places in Australia!

 Backpacking the East Coast of Australia

-The East Coast of Australia, consisting of the states of New South Wales and Queensland, is the most popular place to go backpacking in Australia!
-The East Coast has some of best infrastructure, greatest thrills and most beautiful places in Australia.
-There is so much to do and see on the East Coast that we at Broke Backpacker had to create a separate guide to do it justice!
-Those interested in backpacking around this part of Australia should best refer to our informative guide where we break down heaps pertaining to New South Wales, Queensland, and everything in between.
-This includes the usual subjects like Accommodation, Itineraries, and How to Get Around.
+The East Coast of Australia, consisting of the states of New South Wales and Queensland, is the most popular backpacking route in Australia!
+The East Coast has some of the best infrastructure, greatest thrills, and most beautiful places in Australia.
+There is so much to do and see on the East Coast of Australia that we at Broke Backpacker had to create a separate East Coast backpacking travel guide to do it justice.

+Those interested in backpacking around this part of Australia should best refer to our informative guide where I break down heaps pertaining to New South Wales, Queensland, and everything in between.
+This includes the usual subjects like accommodation, itineraries, and how to get around.

 Note that this guide will also cover locations that are not bound to the coast including the Atherton Tablelands and the Outback.
 You gotta see the desert while backpacking Australia even if you intend on being a beach bum 99% of the time.
-So go check it out!

-Canberra is a planned community that was designed to be a “garden city.”
+Canberra is a planned community that was designed to be a “garden city”.
 For this reason, Canberra has an extensive amount of parkland, national monuments, and cultural centers.
 At the center of everything is the large and artificial Lake Burley Griffin, which acts as a sort of reference point.

 The best way to get around Canberra is by walking or biking.
 Thanks in part to abundant greenery and lack of traffic, these modes of getting around can be quite enjoyable.